filmmaker

 Delaney Ruston chose her two career paths of primary care physician and documentary filmmaker for one reason: to help create positive change in people’s lives.
 Her experiences receiving medical care in free clinics while growing up motivated her to pursue health care.
 During her medicine residency, she began studying filmmaking for social impact and made her first award-winning film.
 Following her residency she worked at UCSF doing research in the science of human communication and went on to become a Fulbright Scholar in the area of mental health.
 She has spent the past 11 years intensely researching the impact of screen time on youth and solutions for screen time balance.

-For over twenty years Delaney has split her time between providing primary care and creating short and feature-length documentaries, such as the Screenagers trilogy.
+For over twenty years Delaney has split her time between providing primary care and creating short and feature-length documentaries, such as the Screenagers movie series.
 Examples of her other films include Unlisted: A Story of Schizophrenia about her father and Hidden Pictures about global mental health.
 These films have been screened widely, aired on PBS, and were at the forefront of advocacy campaigns, including with the World Health Organization.
 For her work in using films to build movements, Delaney has won several awards including Harvard’s McLean National Council Recognition Award, New York’s Fountain House Advocacy Award, and one from Mental Health America.

 Delaney trained at Stanford Medical School, followed by a medicine residency at UC San Francisco.
 She has been faculty at The University of Washington School of Medicine and at The Center for Medical Humanities, Bioethics and Compassionate Care at Stony Brook School of Medicine, NY.